hudsonventura/remote_rsync_manager/README.md

 1. Navigate to the agent's backup plans page:
    - Click on **"Agents"** in the sidebar
    - Click on an agent name to view its backup plans
-   - Or click the **"Edit"** button next to an agent and navigate to backup plans

 2. Click the **"Add Backup Plan"** button